VincentH-Net/Modern.CSharp.Templates/src/Uno-Markup2/AppProjectFolderName.Presentation/Readme.Mvvm.md

 You can use `New-View.ps1` (located in the `AppProjectFolderName.Presentation` project folder) to quickly add new views - including (view)model, if applicable.
 See `New-View.ps1` for tips and parameters.

 ## C# Hot Reload - Automatic & Manual
-Enjoy the fastest and most stable C# Hot Reload, with automatic UI updates, by debugging the **Unpackaged** Windows target.
-This is a good reason to keep the Windows target even if you don't deploy it.
+Enjoy the fastest and most stable C# Hot Reload, with automatic UI updates, by debugging the **Desktop** target.
+This is a good reason to keep the Desktop target even if you don't deploy it.

 C# Hot Reload does work to some extent in more target platforms, however the UI does not yet update automatically in all platforms, due to issues in Visual Studio.